andrea00mauro00/marine-pollution-tracking/README.md

 * **System Stability**: No sustained high-load periods during testing, indicating resource management strategies function as expected
 * **Processing Consistency**: Balanced throughput across 24-hour operation periods in simulation

-The implementation of Dead Letter Queues provides a demonstration of fault tolerance approaches, with error handling that could be expanded for production environments.

 ## Limitations & Future Work

 ### Current Limitations